Growing Sunflower Microgreens

 The tray labeled "48-hour soak" was just planted.

-A close-up is shown below (click any photo to expand the size).
+A close-up is below (click any photo to expand the size).

 Notice that radicles have also grown on the tray planted after a 12-hour soak.

-As you can see in the next two photos, both trays have similar growth.
-In fact, the tray planted after only 12-hours might be further along than those soaked for 24-hours.
+As shown in the following two photos, both trays have similar growth.
+The tray planted after only 12 hours might be further along than those soaked for 24 hours.

-Sunflower microgreens 8-days after they started to soak.
-The tray on the left soaked 12-hours prior to planting; the right tray was planted after soaking for 24-hours.
+Sunflower microgreens 8 days after they started to soak.
+The tray on the left was soaked 12 hours before planting; the right tray was planted after soaking for 24 hours.

 Our Thoughts on the Soaking Sunflower Microgreen Seeds

-The results of the test show that sunflower seeds soaked for 24-hours may speed up germination.
-However, seeds soaked for 12-hours planted and placed in blackout also germinate, and the radicles found the planting media quicker than those that soaked for a longer period.
+The results of the test show that sunflower seeds soaked for 24 hours may speed up germination.
+However, seeds soaked for 12 hours planted and placed in a blackout also germinated, and the radicles found the planting media quicker than those that soaked for a longer period.

-The seeds soaked for 12-hours seem to be further ahead throughout the test.
+The seeds soaked for 12 hours seem further ahead throughout the test.

 Sunflower Microgreen Seeds

 Start growing your sunflower microgreens now!
-The Home Microgreens Store supply seeds in the perfect quantity for a variety of tray sizes, as well as by the ounce, quarter pound, and pound bags.
-At very competitive prices.
+The Home Microgreens Store supplies seeds in the perfect quantity for various tray sizes and by the ounce, quarter-pound, and pound bags at competitive prices.

 Treating Sunflower Seeds With Hydrogen Peroxide